sahithisurapu-ec-apps/wallmart/README.md

 # wallmart
 ................
-This is a README file in feture1
+This is a README file